-In the case of multiple intermediaries and/or relevant taxpayers, the Portuguese draft legislation provides that an intermediary and/or a relevant taxpayer will be waived from the reporting obligation if they prove to the tax authority that the reporting was already made in another EU Member State or in Portugal by another intermediary or relevant taxpayer within 10 days from the reporting deadline.
-If the relevant taxpayer needs to report due to a failure to report by the intermediary, a 20-day extension is included in the draft legislation to comply with this obligation.
+In the case of multiple intermediaries and/or relevant taxpayers, the Portuguese draft legislation provides that an intermediary and/or a relevant taxpayer will be exempted from the reporting obligation if they prove to the tax authority that the reporting was already made in another EU Member State or in Portugal by another intermediary or relevant taxpayer within 10 days from the reporting deadline.

+If the intermediary benefiting from LPP needs to report due to a failure to report by the taxpayer, a 10-day extension is included in the revised draft legislation to comply with this obligation.

-Under the Portuguese draft legislation, the tax authority can request additional information from the intermediary/ relevant taxpayer, which should be provided within 10 to 20 days.
+Under the Portuguese draft legislation, the tax authority can request additional information from the intermediary/relevant taxpayer, which should be provided within 10 to 20 days.